-None of these tips will guarantee 100% you won’t get sick, but they will surely help minimize the chances of you getting the flu, food poisoning, a virus, or any other common illness we get while traveling.
+None of these tips will guarantee 100% that you won’t get sick, but they will surely help minimize the chances of you getting the flu, food poisoning, a virus, or any other common illness you get while traveling.

 1. Avoid Getting Sick; Wash Your Hands Often

 As basic as this sounds, this is an essential component of preventing sickness.

 I’m sure you’ve seen countless PSA all over the world about washing your hands during Covid-19, which is because washing your hands with water and soap for 20 seconds does help reduce the spread of germs that cause respiratory and diarrheal infections.

 On average, people touch their faces about 16 times per hour.
 Imagine all the germ transmission that your eyes, nose, and mouth could get after your unsanitized hands touched them.